 The clapping sequence is simple, so young kids can learn it.
 The lyrics are straight forward and easy to learn.

 Add the Dr. Pepper hand clapping game to your repertoire and entertain your kids for hours (video of this hand clapping game)!

 I drink Dr. Pepper don’t you know It’s the most fizzy thing that I know And the thing about pepper That makes Dr. Pepper I’m a pepper you’re a pepper Don’t you want to be a pepper Be a pepper, drink Dr. Pepper Be a pepper, drink Dr. Pepper

 Fun hand clapping games are created to keep people of all ages entertained.
 Primarily for kids, these games remain in our memories forever.
-I remember siblings and friends enjoying hand clapping games when I was on the schoolyard decades ago.
+I remember siblings and friends enjoying hand clapping games when I was at school decades ago.

 I remember learning Mary Mack in 1st and 2nd grade.

 Hand clapping isn’t just for fun.
 The games are helpful for a variety of early learning objectives including:

 Whether you’re a parent or teacher, consider using clapping games to keep your child engaged mentally and socially.
 It beats having them sit in front of a television or play video games.